 Thermal performance degradation due to TIM degradation is evaluated using power cycling testing.
 The test is defined by 7500 cycles for the case temperature from room temperature (~23 °C) to the maximum case temperature defined by the thermal profile at TDP.
-Thermal Test Vehicle is used for this test.
+Thermal Test Vehicle (refer to Section Error!
+Reference source not found.) is used for this test.

-5.2.3 Recommended BIOS/Processor/Memory Test Procedures
+5.2.3 Recommended BIOS/CPU/Memory Test Procedures